windflow-io/EternalEngine/src/main/resources/public/README.md

    * javax.servlet.ServletException: Circular view path [error]: would dispatch back to the current handler URL [/error] again.
 Check your ViewResolver setup!
 (Hint: This may be the result of an unspecified view, due to default view name generation.)
    * https://devcenter.heroku.com/articles/increasing-application-performance-with-http-cache-headers
    * Cache production

+PERFORMANCE OPTIMISATION:
+   * Convert all SVG icons into .mjs functional components
+   * Rollup.js can come later.
+   * Implement PurgeCSS
+   * Render the head